-Crumb author and GBBO star Ruby Tandoh takes The Happy Foodie on a guided tour of her personal cookbook collection.
+GBBO star and author of Crumb and Flavour, Ruby Tandoh takes The Happy Foodie on a guided tour of her personal cookbook collection.
 Which famous food authors lie on her treasured bookshelf?
 What is her go-to baking tome?
-Which book does she describe as "tellingly smeared, spattered and stained with traces of the good dinners it inspired?"
+Which book does she describe as “tellingly smeared, spattered and stained with traces of the good dinners it inspired?”
 Find out below.

 I’ve always been a terrible cookbook reader – I’m quick to buy books and peruse the photos, but reluctant to really delve into the meat of the text or actually make any of the recipes.
 Perhaps it’s the result of being one of the internet generation, raised on a diet of listicles and current affairs distilled into an essence of 140 characters.
 Maybe I’m just lazy.
 Either way – it means all the more when I find a cookbook that I read, enjoy and cook from.

 For me, it’s not enough for a cookbook just to comprise a collection of recipes: I like to see the food in context, hear about the writer’s own relationship with a meal and understand just why a dish works.
 I’ve not yet come across a food writer who does this more vibrantly and candidly than Nigel Slater.
 I’d find it difficult to pick out any one of his books as my favourite, with the pages of Real Fast Food, Kitchen Diaries and Eat all tellingly smeared, spattered and stained with traces of the good dinners they inspired.
 Slater espouses a refreshingly straightforward approach – just a man, his garden and his food.